There’s an old saying that goes something like this:

 THE REALITY: The studies that have been done show an increase in muscle mass when BCAAs are taken before or after resistance training.
 The effect is most dramatic on those that are untrained.

 SHOULD I TRY IT?
 If you want to.
 The risks of supplementing with BCAAs are low and it’s relatively cheap and easy to get.
 However, a good diet can just as easily provide the same outcome.
-On days when your diet is hit-or-miss and/or you have a long practice right after work, it might be beneficial.
+On days when your diet is hit-or-miss and/or you have a long practice right after work and are going in hungry already, it might be beneficial.

 And all the rest…